avigloz/synesthesia/README.md

 Current possibilities include:

-- Fractals (which is likely sthe most promising)
+- Fractals (which is likely the most promising)
 - Lines of varying colors, intensity, etc.
 - Shapes
 - Collage